 Frame Your SearchKeywords:

-Dachau, concentration camp, Munich, Bavaria, factory, Nazi, communist, prisoners, Stephen Wise, Madison Square Garden
+Dachau, concentration camp, Munich, Bavaria, factory, Nazi, communist, prisoners

 On March 22, 1933, Dachau opened as the first regular Nazi concentration camp.
 It was located on the grounds of an abandoned munitions factory near the town of Dachau, about 10 miles northwest of Munich in Bavaria (in southern Germany).
 Dachau was established initially to incarcerate political prisoners, primarily German Communists, Social Democrats, trade unionists, and other political opponents of the Nazi regime.
 During its first year, the camp held about 4,800 prisoners.

 Though it was not one of the extermination camps later established by the Germans to kill European Jews during World War II, Dachau was a training center for SS concentration camp guards; the camp's organization and routine became a model for all Nazi concentration camps.